Trump lays out immigration deal demands

 Democrats and Republicans were unable to come together before the end of the year to mint a deal on the immigration program, but members of both parties will return to Washington in 2018 with the DACA program as a focus.

-Any agreement would be the second major deal between Trump and Senate Minority Leader Chuck Schumer and House Minority Leader Nancy Pelosi -- who Trump has taken to referring to as "Chuck and Nancy."
+Any agreement would be the second major deal between Trump and Schumer and Pelosi -- who Trump has taken to referring to as "Chuck and Nancy."
 The trio, much to the chagrin of conservatives, worked together earlier this year to strike a deal on the debt ceiling and government spending.

-Trump has previously said that Schumer and Pelosi's Republican counterparts -- Senate Majority Leader Mitch McConnell and House Speaker Paul Ryan -- are on board with a deal to make the DACA program permanent.
+Trump has previously said that McConnell and Ryan are on board with a deal to make the DACA program permanent.

 The details, however, are what matter in the deal and remain elusive.